schickling/timemachine/README.md

 console.log(new Date()); // December 25, 1991 13:12:59
 ```

-Also compatible with RequireJS, CommonJS, NodeJS, ...
+This plugin is compatible with global namespaces, RequireJS, CommonJS and NodeJS.